HephtronCode/AI-for-developers-projects/polling_app_development/polly-app/README.md

 - **Poll Creation**: Create custom polls with multiple options
 - **Poll Management**: Edit and delete your polls
 - **Voting System**: One vote per user with real-time result updates
+- **Poll Results Visualization**: View poll results as interactive bar and pie charts
 - **Dashboard**: View all polls and manage your created polls
 - **Responsive Design**: Works seamlessly on desktop and mobile devices

+## New Feature: Poll Results Visualization

+Poll results are now displayed as interactive bar and pie charts after voting, using the [Recharts](https://recharts.org/) library.
+This provides a clear and engaging way to see poll outcomes at a glance.

+- Charts are rendered by the `PollResultsChart` component in `components/ui/poll-results-chart.tsx`.
+- Both bar and pie chart visualizations are available.
+- Charts appear on the poll details page after a user votes.

+### Example Usage

+After voting on a poll, you will see:

+- A bar chart showing the number of votes per option
+- A pie chart visualizing the distribution of votes

 ## Setup Instructions